IceHe/lib/java/cmd/java.md

 - Sets the **initial code cache size (in bytes).**
     - The default value is set to **500 KB**.
-    - The initial code cache size shouldn’t be less than the system's minimal memory page size.
+    - The initial code cache size shouldn't be less than the system's minimal memory page size.

 **`-XX:+Inline`**